 Piazza della Liberta and Palazzo Pubblico, San Marino, Italy

 Other than the Guardie di Rocca, the mainstay of the public square is the impressive Government House towering above the people below, Palazzo Pubblico.
 This incredible building is a fantastic place for visitors to check out.
 Constructed of stone carried over from nearby Monte Titano, the building is quite the architectural feat to look at.
-You can explore the public places on your own or join a San Marino walking tour.
+You can explore the public places alone or join a San Marino walking tour.

 Designed by the famous Italian architect Francesco Azzurri and constructed in the 19th century, Palazzo Pubblico is one of the most recognizable buildings in San Marino.
 The building’s front fascia is decorated with the Republic’s coat of arms, and the inside is full of the lavish decor you may expect in an Italian government building.